Trikke76/Zabbix-Book/docs/configuration/zabbix-hosts.md

 It's probably one of the first tasks that we will do as an Admin when we first login to Zabbix because we need a host if we would like to monitor some metrics.
 It's however, important to know that hosts cannot be created without being in a hostgroup.

+In this chapter we will teach you:

+- How to add a host in Zabbix
+- Host configuration tabs
+    - IPMI
+    - Tags
+    - Macros
+    - Inventory
+    - Encryption

+## How to add a host in Zabbix

 With this said, let's see how to create our first host.

 Let's go to the menu on your ```left``` and select Data Collection -> Hosts.